Jon Stewart: 1994–1997: Film and other TV work

-Stewart's first film role was a bit part in the box-office bomb, Mixed Nuts.
+Stewart's first film role was a bit part in the box-office bomb Mixed Nuts.
 He landed a minor part in The First Wives Club, but his scene was deleted.
 In 1995, Stewart signed a three-year deal with Miramax.
-Stewart played romantic leads in the films, Playing by Heart and Wishful Thinking.
-He had a supporting role in the romantic comedy, Since You've Been Gone and in the horror film, The Faculty.
-Other films were planned for Stewart to write and star in, but they never were produced.
-Stewart maintained a relationship with Miramax founders Harvey and Bob Weinstein and appeared in films they produced including, Jay and Silent Bob Strike Back, Doogal, and the documentary, Wordplay.
+Stewart played romantic leads in the films Playing by Heart and Wishful Thinking.
+He had a supporting role in the romantic comedy Since You've Been Gone and in the horror film The Faculty.
+Other films were planned for Stewart to write and star in, but they were never produced.
+Stewart maintained a relationship with Miramax founders Harvey and Bob Weinstein and appeared in films they produced, including Jay and Silent Bob Strike Back, Doogal, and the documentary Wordplay.

 In 1996, Stewart hosted a short-lived talk show entitled, Where's Elvis This Week?, which was a half-hour, weekly comedy television program.
 It aired on Sunday nights in the United Kingdom on BBC Two.
 It was filmed at the CBS Broadcast Center in New York City and featured a set of panelists, two from the UK and two from the United States, who discussed news items and cultural issues.
 The show premiered in the UK on October 6, 1996; five episodes aired in total.
 Notable panelists included Dave Chappelle, Eddie Izzard, Phill Jupitus, Nora Ephron, Craig Kilborn, Christopher Hitchens, Armando Iannucci, Norm Macdonald, and Helen Gurley Brown.
 In 1997, Stewart was chosen as the host and interviewer for George Carlin's tenth HBO special, George Carlin: 40 Years of Comedy.
 Stewart had a recurring role in The Larry Sanders Show, playing himself as an occasional substitute and possible successor to late-night talk show host Larry Sanders (played by Garry Shandling).
-Stewart also headlined the 1997 White House Correspondents' dinner.
+Stewart also headlined the 1997 White House Correspondents' Dinner.